LLNL/Silo/docs/objects.md

 * **Returned value:**

-  DBGetQuadmesh returns a pointer to a `DBquadmesh` structure on success and `NULL` on failure.
+  Returns a pointer to a `DBquadmesh` structure on success and `NULL` on failure.

 * **Description:**

-  The `DBGetQuadmesh` function allocates a `DBquadmesh` data structure, reads a quadrilateral mesh from the Silo database, and returns a pointer to that structure.
+  The `DBGetQuadmesh` function allocates a [`DBquadmesh`](./header.md#dbquadmesh) data structure, reads a quadrilateral mesh from the Silo database, and returns a pointer to that structure.
   If an error occurs, `NULL` is returned.

-  Notes:

-  For the details of the data structured returned by this function, see the Silo library header file, silo.h, also attached to the end of this manual.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 ### `DBPutQuadvar()`

-* **Summary:** Write a vector/tensor quad variable object into a Silo file.
+* **Summary:** Write a scalar/vector/tensor quad variable object into a Silo file.

 * **C Signature:**